AAlWadeiah/AAlWadeiah/README.md

 - 👋 Hi, I’m @AAlWadeiah
-- 👀 I’m interested in product management
+- 👀 I’m interested in product management and AI
-- 🌱 I’m currently learning product management techniques and AWS
+- 🌱 I’m currently learning about AI programming and building AI models
-- 💞️ I’m looking to collaborate on nothing at the moment :(
+- 💞️ I’m looking to collaborate on interesting AI projects
-- 📫 You can reach me at my email: abdullah@embold.co
+- 📫 You can reach me at my email address: aalwadeiah@gmail.com

 <!---
 AAlWadeiah/AAlWadeiah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.